SolutionGuidance/psm/CONTRIBUTING.md

 in its name, it may help to keep in mind some common starting words:
 "`fix`", "`feature`", "`refactor`", "`remove`", "`improve`", and "`test`".

+### Rebases and force-pushes

+Force pushes (after a rebase or a `commit --amend`) are currently allowed everywhere except the master branch.
+This repository has master as a "protected" branch, meaning force-pushes are disabled automatically.
+If you're working with someone else on a shared branch you should talk with them before changing shared history.
+We expect force-pushing to mostly occur in active PR branches.

 ### Commit Messages
 Please adhere
 to [these guidelines](https://chris.beams.io/posts/git-commit/) for